superkolos/Audi-MIB2-Toolbox/README.md

 Note2: This is **not** a universal Jailbreak-like solution for all your needs and firmware versions.

 Note3: If you're a business who tries to make a profit off of this:  Don't be an asshole: Don't charge money for this.
 This project is done in my own time, out of love for the community.
 I've risked bricking my own hardware while testing, and invested a lot of time in the research.
-Instead of making money, why not support this project with your knowledge or a [small donation](https://paypal.me/chillout1).
+Instead of making money, why not support this project with your knowledge or a [small donation](https://paypal.me/superkolos).

 # Requirements
 - Read the entire readme
+- D-Link DUB E100 USB2 adapter (D-Link - e.g. DUB-E100 HW rev. D1 - USB-Ethernet adapter)
 - At least 1 healthy set of brains
 - An MIB2 HIGH or MIB2.5 HIGH infotainment unit.
 It will **not** work on MIB1 or MIB2 Standard units.
 Discover Media / Compostion Media is not MIB2 HIGH!
 - 1 empty, **FAT32 formatted** SD-card, with enough space.
 Everything bigger than 1GB is fine